 The Farne Islands are home to a huge population of birdlife and sea life and a trip there is unique and glorious.
 We recommend taking a Farne Island Boat trip that allows landing on Longstone Island in order to visit the Longstone Lighthouse which was the home of Victorian Era heroine Grace Darling, who, along with her father led a rescue from the wreck of the steamship the Forfarshire to save 9 people from certain death.

-The wildlife around the Farne Island is stunning and unique to this area of Northumberland.
+The wildlife around the Farne Islands is stunning and unique to this area of Northumberland.
 You’ll also want to make time to visit the RNLI (Royal National Lifeboat Institute) museum in Bamburgh and understand more about the life of Grace Darling and what you can do to be safe in the waters off the coast of Northumberland.
+Visiting the Farne Islands is one of the top days out in Northumberland – find more here.

 Visit Hadrian’s Wall in Northumberland